Elite Ice Hockey League: League expands and changes (2010–2020)

-Recent years, 2020–
+Recent years (2020–present)

 The 2019–20 EIHL season was cancelled in March 2020 due to the COVID-19 pandemic.
 Only the Challenge Cup (won by Sheffield Steelers) was awarded with both the league and play-offs cancelled.

-The 2020–21 EIHL season, originally scheduled for a September start, was suspended indefinitely on September 15, 2020, due to ongoing coronavirus restrictions and continuing social distancing which made the league season a non-starter.
+The 2020–21 EIHL season, originally scheduled for a September start, was suspended indefinitely on 15 September 2020, due to ongoing coronavirus restrictions and continuing social distancing which made the league season a non-starter.

-While there were tentative plans for a shortened league season, featuring a handful of sides to potentially begin play in January 2021, this idea - and the prospect of a 2020–21 season - were shelved by the league in February 2021 due to concerns around funding.
+While there were tentative plans for a shortened league season, featuring a handful of sides to potentially begin play in January 2021, this idea – and the prospect of a 2020–21 season – were shelved by the league in February 2021 due to concerns around funding.

 Then, in March 2021, the Elite League announced that four of the English teams (Coventry, Manchester, Nottingham and Sheffield) would take part in the 'Elite Series' between April–May 2021, a total of 24 games to be played at Nottingham's Motorpoint Arena, culminating in a best-of-three play-off final series.
-Nottingham claimed the trophy by virtue of a 2–0 series win over the Sheffield Steelers in the final, winning game one 5-3 and game two 5–2.
+Nottingham claimed the trophy by virtue of a 2–0 series win over the Sheffield Steelers in the final, winning game one 5–3 and game two 5–2.

 In the 2021–22 EIHL season, the first full season to be completed since 2018–19 due to the impacts of the Covid pandemic, the Belfast Giants won both the Elite League title and the Challenge Cup, while the Cardiff Devils won the play-offs.